megamattzilla/secure-deliver-optimize-genai/docs/class1/class1.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Temperature controlled “the creativity of the response.
 It is a hyperparameter that controls the randomness or creativity of the model's output during text generation.

 Low temperature (close to 0) makes the output more deterministic and focused.
 Model selects the most probable words.
 Responses become more percise and consistent.
-Lesss creative and more conservative outputs.
+Less creative and more conservative outputs.

 High temperature (closer to 1 or above) increases randomness and creativity.
 Model is more likely to choose less probable words.
 Outputs become more diverse and unpredictable.
 Can generate more unique and imaginative responses.